miroi/DIRAC_scripts/local_runs/gsi_de/kronos_cluster/dirac/benchmarks/README.rst

 ::

-  $PAM --mpi=$THISMPI --gb=MEM1 --ag=MEM2  --noarch --inp=$DIRAC/test/benchmark_cc/cc.inp --mol=$DIRAC/test/benchmark_cc/C2H4Cl2_ec2_c2.mol --suffix=i17mkl_mpi$THISMPI-omp$MKL_NUM_THREADS-out
+    $PAM1  --mpi=$nOpenMPI  --gb=4.60  --ag=5.00  --noarch --inp=$DIRAC/test/benchmark_cc/cc.inp --mol=$DIRAC/test/benchmark_cc/C2H4Cl2_sta_c1.mol --suffix=i17mkl-mpi$nOpenMPI-omp$MKL_NUM_THREADS-tmp_out

 -  Open MPI 2.0.1; Intel-17 with OpenBLAS-integer8 internally-threaded(OpenMP) library

 ::

-  $PAM --mpi=$THISMPI --gb=MEM1 --ag=MEM2  --noarch --inp=$DIRAC/test/benchmark_cc/cc.inp --mol=$DIRAC/test/benchmark_cc/C2H4Cl2_ec2_c2.mol --suffix=i15openblas_mpi$THISMPI-omp$OPENBLAS_NUM_THREADS-out
+    $PAM2  --mpi=$nOpenMPI  --gb=4.60  --ag=5.00  --noarch --inp=$DIRAC/test/benchmark_cc/cc.inp --mol=$DIRAC/test/benchmark_cc/C2H4Cl2_sta_c1.mol --suffix=i17oblas-mpi$nOpenMPI-omp$OPENBLAS_NUM_THREADS-tmp_out

-The variables MEM1 and MEM2 are to be set carefully with respect to the total node memory and number of OpenMPI-threads.
+The variables --gb=MEM1 and --ag=MEM2 are to be set carefully with respect to the total node memory and number of OpenMPI-threads.
-For instance, for 12 OpenMPI threads MEM2 is max.
-120/12=10GB; MEM1 is to be lower, 8GB.
+For instance, for 24 OpenMPI threads MEM2 is max.
+120/24=5GB; MEM1 is to be lower, 4.60GB.
 The higher number of threads, the lower assigned memory per thread.
-We have to be carefull to set the suitable value of MEM2 to make the job pass.
+We have to be carefull to set the suitable value of MEM2 to make the memory demanding job pass.

 Results